Robust error estimates in weak norms for advection dominated transport problems with rough data: Finite element discretizations

 \subsection{Symmetric stabilization methods}

 In the last ten years there has been an important development in the field of high order symmetric stabilization methods.
 Such methods are typically obtained by the addition of a weakly consistent, dissipative operator to the formulation.
-Some of the most important symmetric stabilization methods present in the literature are the subgrid viscosity method suggested by Guermond \cite{Gue99}, the orthogonal subscale method proposed by Codina \cite{Cod00}, the local project method introduced by Becker and Braack \cite{BB04}, the discontinuous Galerkin method \cite{JP86} and the continuous interior penalty (CIP) method suggested by Douglas and Dupont \cite{DD76} and analysed by Burman and Hansbo \cite{BH04}.
+Some of the more important symmetric stabilization methods present in the literature are the subgrid viscosity method suggested by Guermond\cite{Gue99}, the orthogonal subscale method proposed by Codina\cite{Cod00}, the local project method introduced by Becker and Braack\cite{BB04}, the discontinuous Galerkin method\cite{JP86} and the continuous interior penalty (CIP) method suggested by Douglas and Dupont\cite{DD76} and analysed by Burman and Hansbo\cite{BH04}.
 The analysis that we propose herein will rely on an orthogonality argument and hence is valid only for the orthogonal subscales, the discontinuous Galerkin method and for the CIP-method.
-To reduce the notational overhead we also exclude the DG-method from the discussion, but to partisans of this method the extension of the arguments should be straightforward.
+For simplicity we will focus on the latter below.

-Herein we will assume that the following holds \begin{enumerate} \item $s_h(\cdot,\cdot):V_h\times V_h \mapsto \mathbb{R}$ is a symmetric, bilinear and positive semi definite operator. \item For the $L^2$-projection $\pi_h:L^2(\Omega) \mapsto V_h$ there holds \begin{itemize} \item[--] Approximability
+Herein we will assume that the following holds: \begin{enumerate} \item $s_h(\cdot,\cdot):V_h^0\times V_h^0 \mapsto \mathbb{R}$ is a symmetric, bilinear and positive semi definite operator. \item For the $L^2$-projection $\pi_h:L^2(\Omega) \mapsto V_h^0$ there holds \begin{itemize} \item[--] Approximability, $\forall u \in H^1_0(\Omega)\cap H^{k+1}(\Omega)$